inpercima/swaaplate/docs/configuration.md

 ## `client/ghUser`

 Defines the username for github if this project is shared on github.
-If the value is not EMPTY dependencies will be displayed with by [david-dm.org](https://david-dm.org).

 * default: EMPTY
 * type: `string`